Overview

 obligation to replace the borrowed securities at a later date.

-exceeds the transaction costs and the costs of borrowing the securities.
-The extent to which we engage
+the transaction costs and the costs of borrowing the securities.
+The extent to which we engage in short

-in short sales in your account varies by the amount of leverage you are prepared to use, and also
+sales in your account varies by the amount of leverage you are prepared to use, and also depends on our

-depends on our perception of market direction, particularly interest rates.
-A short sale of a fixed income
+perception of market direction, particularly interest rates.
+A short sale of a fixed income instrument creates

-There also can be no assurance that the securities necessary to cover a short position will be available at
+also can be no assurance that the securities necessary to cover a short position will be available at or near

-or near prices quoted for purchase in the market.
-In addition, purchasing securities to close out the short
+prices quoted for purchase in the market.
+In addition, purchasing securities to close out the short position

 ITEM 9 – DISCIPLINARY INFORMATION

-civil action of any jurisdiction, (ii) any administrative proceedings before the SEC, any other federal
+action of any jurisdiction, (ii) any administrative proceedings before the SEC, any other federal regulatory

-regulatory agency, any state regulatory agency, or any foreign financial regulatory authority, or (iii) any
+agency, any state regulatory agency, or any foreign financial regulatory authority, or (iii) any proceeding

-proceeding before any self-regulatory organization that are material to your consideration to the retention
+before any self-regulatory organization that are material to your consideration to the retention of BTAM as

 ITEM 10 – OTHER FINANCIAL INDUSTRY ACTIVITIES AND AFFILIATIONS